tabatkins/railroad-diagrams/README.md

 To use the library, just include the js and css files, and then call the Diagram() function.
 Its arguments are the components of the diagram (Diagram is a special form of Sequence).
+An alternative to Diagram() is ComplexDiagram() which is used to describe a complex type diagram.
 Components are either leaves or containers.

 The leaves: